Myth Busting: Guidance Confirms Digital ID Verification for Account Opening is Legal in Canada

 - An individual could be asked to take a "selfie" photo using the camera on their mobile phone or electronic device, and an application used by you, as the RE, would apply facial recognition technology to compare the features of that "selfie" to the photo on the authentic government-issued photo identification document.
 A process would have to exist to also compare the name on the government-issued photo identification document with the name provided to you, as the RE, by the individual.”

-The guidance then describes the type of technology that would be acceptable, such as ID document verification (when the applicant scans their government issued ID using the camera on their phone and technology analyzes the image to determine its authenticity) and facial comparison (when a selfie image is used to validate that the person attempting to open the account is the person pictured on the ID document).
+The guidance then describes the type of technology that would be acceptable in an identity verification process, such as ID document verification (when the applicant scans their Canadian passport, permanent resident card, driver's license, photo ID, or other government issued ID using the camera on their phone and technology analyzes the image verifying its authenticity) and facial comparison (when a selfie image is used to validate that the person attempting to open the account is the person pictured on the ID document).

 Explore How Automated ID Verification and Facial Comparison Technology Work Together